Has Hlai grammar: Small and large

-big stone big

-"很大的石头，large stone"

 If the speaker intends to increase the degree, the word "dhat" or "dhatdhat" can be added.

 Numbers

 Numbers in Hlai language, including cardinal numbers, ordinal numbers, and numbers of approximation, usually act as subjects, predicate, or objects in a sentence.
 When numbers are used with classifiers, together they become a phrase that can be an attribute to modify the noun phrase.